-The three tiers of SM&CR
+The three parts of SM&CR

 What approved person status actually means